Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 layout: post
 title: The story of a Java to Kotlin migration
 author: jbnizet
-tags: ["Kolin", "Java", "Grade"]
+tags: ["Kotlin", "Java", "Gradle"]
-description: "We migrated a project to Kotlin, and its build to the Gradle Kotlin DSL"
+description: "We migrated a project from Java to Kotlin, and its Gradle build to the Kotlin DSL"
 ---

 <div style="float: right;"><img src="/assets/images/2016-05-31/kotlin.png" alt="Kotlin logo" /></div>

-Cyril and Agnès already told you about [our side project](/2017/12/08/ninja-squad-caritatif/) for [Globe 42](/2018/05/10/globe42/), a local association which helps old migrants in Saint-Etienne.
+Cyril and Agnès already told you about [our side project](/2017/12/08/ninja-squad-caritatif/) for [Globe 42](/2018/05/10/globe42/), a local non-profit organization which helps old migrants in Saint-Etienne.
 We started this project as a traditional Spring Boot Java backend, with an Angular frontend.
 The backend uses Spring MVC to expose RESTful endpoints, and uses JPA to access a PostgreSQL database.
 The whole application is built with Gradle.